We believe in rural America

 We make direct investments in early-stage rural technology startups through our seed fund, the CORI Innovation Fund (CIF).

-We help our Rural Innovation Network members develop their local digital workforce through inclusive training programs that identify and support workers of all experiences.
+We help our Rural Innovation Network members develop their local tech workforce through inclusive training programs that identify and support workers of all experiences.

-We advocate for rural places to get connected to the last mile, knowing fiber internet is the lifeblood of the digital economy, online learning, telehealth, and innovation.
+We advocate for rural places to get connected to the last mile, knowing fiber internet is the lifeblood of the tech economy, online learning, telehealth, and innovation.

 Stories from across rural America